-The second test is the jet-test-case proposed in \citet{del2002efficient}\,: in cylindrical geometry, a $\gamma = 7.1$ jet is launched into a uniform environment with a low pressure, corresponding to a relativistic Mach number of about 17.9.
+The second test is the jet test-case proposed in \citet{del2002efficient}\,: In cylindrical geometry, a $\gamma = 7.1$ jet is launched into a uniform environment with a low pressure, corresponding to a relativistic Mach number of about 17.9.
 This test is harder to simulate than the jets presented in this paper.
-The number of cells covering the beam-width is 20, the mesh in the domain is 160x400 in radial- and z-direction respectively.
+Twenty cells covered the beam width, and the mesh in the domain was 160x400 in radial- and z-direction, respectively.
 Comparing the result obtained with our code (see Fig.~\ref{fig:Echo-Test-case}) with Fig.~9 of \citet{del2002efficient}, we observe an excellent agreement in the position of the front bow-shock, the position of the Mach stem at the end of the beam, the position of the cross-shocks in the beam, and the general shape of the cocoon.
 In our case, the interface between inner and outer cocoon is more smeared out.
 The smaller modes in the instability developing along this interface are less resolved than in \citet{del2002efficient}.
-This discrepancy is natural as \citet{del2002efficient} used the more accurate CENO3-scheme, while our result is based on the 2nd order in space LF method.
+This discrepancy is natural because \citet{del2002efficient} used the more accurate CENO3 scheme, while our result is based on the second order in the space LF method.
 However, this drawback can be overcome by using a finer mesh (not shown).